-Rather than list every Old Norse word I run across, this Norse Dictionary is meant to lend depth and enjoyment to the lore as you read it.
+Rather than list every Old Norse word we run across, this Norse Dictionary is meant to lend depth and enjoyment to the lore as you read it.

 Knowing a few of the words and pronunciations will help you to understand the way people and things in the poems and stories are named, and give you a sense of just how much the English language owes to older Germanic and Scandinavian languages.
 (Hint: a LOT!)